CuSO4Deposit/potential-octo-winner/note.md

 2. No one character may map to two characters.

 Characters must form a one-to-one mapping.
 The simplest thought is to take 2 arrays to record the two maps (s -> t and t -> s).

+### 206

+This can be done in place, reverse the linked list as traversing it: repeatedly let the current node point to the previous node.

 ### 217